alshedivat/al-folio/_posts/2024-02-20-python-pandas.md

 2  3  c
 ```

-Indeed, the data is stored as multiple Series with a shared index.
+The DataFrame stores data as multiple Series with a shared index.
+While the data of a Series lives altogether, the different Series of a DataFrame are scattered in memory.
+In consequence, adding a new column to a DataFrame is fast: Pandas just needs to add its reference to the registry.

 # Indexing

-As in vectors, we can access its elements using their *positional* index.
+As in NumPy vectors, we can access a Series' elements using their *positional* indexes.
 But, furthermore, it has an *index*, a dictionary-like structure which allows us to access each element in the array using a *label*:

 - `.iloc[]` uses the positional indices, and slicing works as usual:
     ```python